- Low T can affect males of all age.

 - HIV/AIDS, which can affect the pituitary gland, hypothalamus, and testes

 Acquired circumstances that can lead to secondary hypogonadism include:

 You may be affected by primary, secondary, or a mixed hypogonadism.
-Mixed hypogonadism is more common with increased age, as well as in people undergoing glucocorticoid therapy.
+Mixed hypogonadism is more common with increased age.
+People undergoing glucocorticoid therapy can develop the condition.
 It also can affect people with sickle-cell disease, thalassemia, or alcoholism.

-If you’re experiencing symptoms of low T, there are lifestyle changes you can make that may help ease your symptoms.
+If you’re experiencing symptoms of low T, lifestyle changes may help to ease your symptoms.